DirkNachbar/Docker/OracleWebLogic/README.md

 ## Prerequirements
 You will need to complete following requirements to build the optimized Oracle WebLogic 12.2.1.3.0 Image:

+If you don't have a My Oracle Support Login you will have to download the Oracle Server JRE 8u152, as with a higher Oracle Server JRE you will run into a bug during the WebLogic Domain creation.

 * [Download Oracle Server JRE 8u152](https://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html) and place the tar.gz file into the subdirectory dockerfiles/12.2.1.3/serverjre
 * [Download Oracle WebLogic Server 12.2.1.3.0 Generic](https://www.oracle.com/technetwork/middleware/weblogic/downloads/index.html) and place the zip file into the subdirectory dockerfiles/12.2.1.3

+In case you have a My Oracle Support Login, you can use a higher version that Oracle Server JRE 8u512, for example Oracle Server JRE 8u202.
+Than download following files:

+* [Download Oracle Server JRE 8u202](https://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html) and place the tar.gz file into the subdirectory dockerfiles/12.2.1.3/serverjre
+* [Download Oracle WebLogic Server 12.2.1.3.0 Generic](https://www.oracle.com/technetwork/middleware/weblogic/downloads/index.html) and place the zip file into the subdirectory dockerfiles/12.2.1.3
+* [Download OPatch Patch, Patch 28186730 from My Oracle Support](https://updates.oracle.com/Orion/Services/download/p28186730_139400_Generic.zip?aru=22731294&patch_file=p28186730_139400_Generic.zip) and place the zip file into the subdirectory dockerfiles/12.2.1.3
+* [Download CPU Patch April 2019, Patch 29016089](https://updates.oracle.com/Orion/Services/download/p29016089_122130_Generic.zip?aru=22640288&patch_file=p29016089_122130_Generic.zip) and place the zip file into the subdirectory dockerfiles/12.2.1.3

 ## Build the Oracle Server JRE Image
 At first build the Oracle Server JRE Image: